-Cambridge University Press & Assessment is committed to acting ethically and with integrity and does not tolerate any form of modern slavery or human trafficking.
-As part of our commitment, we uphold the standards set out in the Modern Slavery Act 2015.
-We do this by implementing systems and controls to make sure that modern slavery is not taking place anywhere within our organisation or in any of our supply chains.
+Cambridge University Press & Assessment is committed to acting ethically and with integrity, and does not tolerate any form of modern slavery or human trafficking.
+As part of our commitment, we uphold the standards set out in the UK Modern Slavery Act 2015 legislation, by implementing systems and controls to ensure that modern slavery is not taking place anywhere within our organisation, or in any of our supply chains.
 This statement, made in accordance with section 54 of the UK Modern Slavery Act 2015, summarises our current approach and sets out the further action we plan to take in the coming year in our business and our supply chains.

-This, our sixth modern slavery statement, is made in accordance with section 54 of the Modern Slavery Act 2015, for the financial period from 1 May 2020 to 31 July 2021.
+This, our seventh modern slavery statement, is made in accordance with section 54 of the UK Modern Slavery Act 2015, for the financial year from 1 August 2021 to 31 July 2022.

 We have a number of policies in place to further our commitment to combat modern slavery and human trafficking.
-These include:
+This includes:

-Our Anti-Slavery and Human Trafficking Policy, which outlines our zero tolerance of all modern forms of slavery and human trafficking.
-It also reflects our commitment to acting ethically and with integrity in all our organisational relationships.
+- Our Anti-Slavery and Human Trafficking Policy which outlines our zero-tolerance to all modern forms of slavery and human trafficking, and reflects our commitment to acting ethically and with integrity in all of our business relationships.

-Our Code of Ethics, which is updated annually, and provides guidance on the standards of behaviour which all our staff must follow.
-The Code of Ethics reflects the Press’s commitment to implement systems and controls that make sure modern slavery is not taking place anywhere within our organisation or in any of our supply chains.
+- Our Code of Ethics, which is updated annually, provides guidance on the standards of behaviour to which all our employees must adhere.
+The Code of Ethics reflects our commitment to implement systems and controls that ensure modern slavery is not taking place anywhere within our organisation or in any of our supply chains.
 It also states our requirement for relevant third parties to hold themselves and their own relevant suppliers to the same high standards.
-Press employees are required to certify annually that they have read and understood the Code of Ethics.
+Cambridge employees are required to certify that they have read and understood the Code of Ethics on an annual basis.

-Our Third Party Code of Conduct outlines the minimum standard of behaviour we expect from all our third parties (including agents, contractors, distributors, joint venture partners and suppliers).
-It is provided to all our third parties before we conduct business with them.
-The Third Party Code of Conduct strictly prohibits the use of modern slavery and human trafficking.
-It reconfirms our Code of Ethics requirement for relevant third parties to hold themselves and their own relevant suppliers to the same high standards.
+- Our Third Party Code of Conduct outlines the minimum standard of behaviour we expect from all our third parties (including agents, assessment specialists, contractors, distributors, joint venture partners, and suppliers), and is available online as well as being provided to third parties prior to conducting business with them.
+The Third Party Code of Conduct strictly prohibits the use of modern slavery and human trafficking and reconfirms our Code of Ethics requirement for relevant third parties to hold themselves and their own relevant suppliers to the same high standards.

-Our Global Concerns at Work Policy outlines our commitment to making it possible for employees with serious concerns about any aspect of their work, the conduct of others or the running of our organisation to report such concerns in confidence and with confidence.
+- Our Speak Up Policy outlines our commitment to making it possible for employees with serious concerns regarding any aspect of their work, the conduct of others, or the running of our organisation, to report such concerns in confidence.
 It includes specific reference to concerns relating to modern slavery and human trafficking.

-Our Speak Up portal builds further on the commitment contained within the Global Concerns at Work Policy.
-It provides not only our employees, but our authors, customers and other third parties with a clear procedure for addressing any concerns, including those relating to modern slavery and human trafficking.
+- Our Speak Up Portal builds further on the commitment contained within the Speak Up Policy by providing not only our employees, but our authors, customers and other third parties with a clear procedure for addressing any concerns, including those relating to modern slavery and human trafficking.

-Our Global Procurement Policy is designed to work with our supply partners and their extended supply chains to minimise negative impacts from trading activities on the environment and local communities.
+- Our Global Procurement Policy is designed to work with our supply partners and their extended supply chains to minimise negative impacts from trading activities on the environment and local communities.
 To further the commitments made within the Global Procurement Policy, we have signed up to the most widely recognised industry standards for labour conditions, environmental impact and chemical safety.
-We also recognise the importance of the United Nations (UN) Universal Declaration of Human Rights and UN Guiding Principles on Business and Human Rights.
+We also recognise the importance of the United Nations Universal Declaration of Human Rights and the United Nations Guiding Principles on Business and Human Rights.

 Our supply chain

 Our product supply chains are extensive and global, with suppliers in over 80 countries.
-We currently operate 14 warehouses worldwide, which are managed either directly by the Press or by third party logistics providers.
+We currently operate 14 warehouses worldwide, which are managed either directly by Cambridge or by third party logistics providers.
 The principal activities included in our supply chain are as follows:

-- procurement of goods and services related to production of printed materials
+- Procurement of goods and services related to production of printed learning and educational materials

-- procurement of goods and services not related to production of printed materials
+- Procurement of goods and services related to the production of printed assessment materials

 Assessment of modern slavery risk within our supply chain